Registration for GRE Exam

 Registration through Online Option

-Apply for the GRE test through the online option using your 'My GRE Account.'
+Apply for the test through the online option using your 'My GRE Account.'

 Registration through Phone

-Call the GRE test center/prometric services to register for the test through phone.
+Call the test center/prometric services to register for the test through phone.

 Registration through Mail